 - The UM Bloodborne Pathogens Exposure Control Plan and a method for obtaining a copy

 - The recognition of tasks that may involve exposure

 - The use and limitations of methods to reduce exposure, for example, engineering controls, work practices and personal protective equipment (PPE)

 - The types, use, location, removal, handling, decontamination, and disposal of PPE

 - The basis of selection of PPE

-- The hepatitis B vaccine, including efficacy, safety, method of administration, benefits, and cost, if any
+- The hepatitis B vaccine, including efficacy, safety, a method of administration, benefits, and cost, if any

 - The appropriate actions to take and persons to contact in an emergency involving blood or other potentially infectious materials

 - The procedures to follow if an exposure incident occurs, including the method of reporting and medical follow-up